google/gnxi/oc_config_validate/docs/vendor_testing.md

 1. Disclose any issues found during testing
 2. Share a raw results.json that is representative of the state of the tests
-    1. If using multiple tests files (\*.yaml), share each results.json file for the given test .yaml file
+    1. If using multiple tests files (\*.yaml), share each results.json file for the given test.yaml file
 3. Provide all initial configuration files (init\_configs/\*.json) used as part of the tests
 4. Share all test files (\*.yaml)
     2. This should include all tests run.
 If using customer-provided test files, inform the customer of any alterations to the tests and share the updated files back.